 County Extension Director

-Dolores has been employed with the Texas A&M AgriLife Extension Service since 1983, and has worked as a County Extension Agent in Travis County since 1998.
+Dolores has been employed with the Texas A&M AgriLife Extension Service since 1983.
 As the County Extension Director, Dolores provides leadership and supervision to over 70 professional, paraprofessional, and support staff that contribute to Extension’s diverse and innovative educational efforts in Travis County.
 Dolores holds a Bachelors and Masters degree from Texas Woman’s University, and is an alumnus of the SALE Leadership Extension Program.